“This handsome celebratory book, with a Foreword by Philip Pullman.”

 - Head and tail bands: Zeltrade 109590 black and red

-- Print: Hand numbered, preserved in Secol sleeve and inserted between back end papers
+- Print: Printed on cartridge paper, hand numbered, preserved in Secol sleeve and inserted between back endpapers

-On 4th July 2017 Adam Hart-Davis was guest speaker at The Oldie Literary Lunch, normally held at Simpson’s-in-the-Strand but on this occasion at the Savoy Hotel next door.
-Beyond a sign exhorting senescent readers to ‘Buy it before you snuff it!’ he regaled his audience with stories of Heath Robinson’s weird and wonderful solutions to everyday problems, even ones you didn’t know you had.
-He was competing for attention with the comedian Barry Cryer, who seemed to know all his jokes before he told them.
+The author of the Very Heath Roinson Super De Luxe Edition is the BBC broadcaster and science writer Adam Hart-Davis.
+On 4th July 2017 he was guest speaker at The Oldie Literary Lunch held at the Savoy Hotel.
+Beyond a sign exhorting the attending oldies to ‘Buy it before you snuff it!’ he regaled his audience with examples of Heath Robinson’s weird and wonderful solutions to everyday problems, even ones you didn’t know you had.

 After liqueurs and book signing, we presented him with the first copy of the Super De Luxe Edition.
-The presentation box is etched on the front with a silhouette of Heath Robinson sketching and on the back with one of his trademark birds.
-It opens on a living hinge and locks with a system of sun and planet gears operated by the small crank handle.
+The presentation case is etched with a silhouette of Heath Robinson sketching.
+It opens on a living hinge and unlocks with a system of sun-and-planet gears operated by the small crank handle key.
 As you lock or unlock the box, you can see the cogs rotating behind a small inspection window.

 Very limited edition